Homan's 30 Points Lead North Clarion In Comeback Victory

 Homan’s 30 Points Lead North Clarion In Comeback Victory

 Clarion-Limestone came out surprisingly strong as the Lions went up 17-12 after the first quarter.
-Shots were simply going in for the Lions as they caught the She-Wolves off-guard.
+Shots were simply going in for the Lions as they caught the Wolves off-guard.

 North Clarion head coach Skip Homan theorized that his team’s slow start could have had something to do with North Clarion’s remote learning snow day.